 2019 Lincoln Nautilus

-Neither the IIHS nor the NHTSA has crash tested the new Nautilus, so we’ll hold off on a rating until they do.
+The NHTSA hasn't taken a look at the 2019 Lincoln Nautilus yet, so we'll hold off on a rating here.
 (Read more about how we rate cars.)

 With the 2019 Nautilus, Lincoln has added vital safety technology to its mid-size crossover plate.
 But some of the more advanced hardware isn’t offered on the lesser models, and it’s an extra-cost item even on the priciest versions.